Multiloop functional renormalization group approach to quantum spin systems: Method

 diagonal in real and spin space, where $w$ is a fermionic Matsubara frequency.
-Similar to other flavors of FRG, a regulator function, here chosen as $\theta(|w| - \Lambda)$ with flow parameter $\Lambda$, is introduced to cut off infrared divergencies in a controlled manner: for $\Lambda \to \infty$ the product of full propagator and regulator vanishes, while the original system is recovered for $\Lambda \to 0$.
+Similar to other flavors of FRG, a regulator function $\Theta^{\Lambda}(w)$ is introduced to cut off infrared divergencies in a controlled manner: for $\Lambda \to \infty$ the product of full propagator and regulator vanishes, while the original system is recovered for $\Lambda \to 0$.
+Here we choose

 The functional renormalization group equations for the $n$-particle vertices then correspond to an interpolation between the simple limit where vertices collapse to the bare interaction $J_{ij}$ and the physical limit of vanishing cutoff.
-Although these equations are in principle exact, the full hierarchy of integro-differential equations is not closed, rendering approximations necessary in attempts to seek for a solution.

-Previous implementations of pf-FRG \cite{ReutherOrig, LargeS, LargeN, Iqbal3D, BuessenThesis, KieseSpinValley} have made extensive use of the Katanin scheme which truncates the FRG equations after the two-particle vertex while simultaneously approximating contributions from the three-particle vertex by a self-energy feedback in the two-particle vertex flow.
+Although these equations are in principle exact, the full hierarchy of integro-differential equations is not closed, rendering approximations necessary in attempts to seek for its solution. \\ Previous implementations of pf-FRG \cite{ReutherOrig, LargeS, LargeN, Iqbal3D, BuessenThesis, KieseSpinValley} have made extensive use of the Katanin scheme which truncates the FRG equations after the two-particle vertex while simultaneously approximating contributions from the three-particle vertex by a self-energy feedback in the two-particle vertex flow.
 After truncation, the flows for the self-energy $\Sigma^{\Lambda}$ and the two-particle vertex $\Gamma^{\Lambda}$ read

 where the compound indices comprise a lattice and a spin index as well as a Matsubara frequency e.g. $1 = (i_1, \alpha_1, w_1)$.
-Conjugate Grassmann fields are discriminated by primes attached to the respective index, where $1'$ indicates an outgoing and $1$ an ingoing fermionic parton.
-Note that due to local U($1$) and global SU($2$) symmetry of the Hamiltonian in Eq.~\eqref{ham} the self-energy as well as the propagators are fully diagonal.
-More precisely, the full propagator $G^{\Lambda}$ is given by
+Conjugate Grassmann fields are discriminated by primes attached to the respective index, where $1'$ indicates an outgoing and $1$ an incoming fermionic parton.
+Furthermore, $S^{\Lambda} \equiv -\diff G^{\Lambda}|_{\Sigma^{\Lambda} = \text{const.}}$ is the single-scale propagator.
+Note that due to local $U(1)$ and global $SU(2)$ symmetry of the Hamiltonian in Eq.~\eqref{ham} the self-energy as well as the dressed propagators are diagonal in real and spin space.
+The Katanin truncation now amounts to the replacement